KeymashGame/media/README.md

-# discord
+# Media
-Repository where we store all Discord channel information
+Repository of all of our assets that are used typically for marketing purposes.